Double Categories of Open Systems: the Cospan Approach

 A third approach is to work with arbitrary pushouts, to accept that this makes composition of open circuits associative only up to isomorphism, and instead of seeking a category of open circuits, work with a bicategory---or better yet, a double category!
 And this turns out to have great advantages.

-In fact Courser \cite{Courser} had been trying to construct symmetric monoidal bicategories of open systems.
-But the coherence laws for symmetric monoidal bicategories \cite{GPS,McCrudden,Stay} are complicated and tiring to check directly.
+In fact Courser \cite{Courser} had been trying to construct symmetric monoidal bicategories of open systems when he found that the coherence laws for symmetric monoidal bicategories \cite{GPS,McCrudden,Stay} are complicated and tiring to check directly.
 He realized that the easiest approach was to use a result of Shulman \cite{Shulman2010}: any fibrant symmetric monoidal double category gives a symmetric monoidal bicategory.
 Later it became clear that double categories are closer to what we actually want, since in addition to having open systems as loose morphisms between interfaces, which compose in a weakly associative manner, they have tight morphisms as \emph{maps} between interfaces, which compose in a strictly associative manner.
 Most importantly, 2-cells in a double category allow us to describe maps between open systems.